“If history were taught in the form of stories, it would never be forgotten.”

-Through its messages, FSM chronicles a regular guy’s experiences during the decades of the sixties through the eighties.
-The author’s risky assignments amid the so-called “dawn of international terrorism” from 1968 to 1979 reflect the tumultuous times in the Foreign Service community as history unveiled the pioneering age of radio and security.
+The author’s stories and anecdotes chronicle a regular guy’s risky assignments amid the so-called “dawn of international terrorism” from 1968 to 1979.
+This period reflects the tumultuous times in the Foreign Service community amidst the backdrop of modern terrorism.

 Author Virginia Wolff wrote, “the past is beautiful because one never realizes an emotion at the time.
 It expands later, and thus we don’t have complete emotions about the present, only about the past.”

-The author welcomes your comments whether they be one line or full fledged “messages.”
-This is your opportunity, too, to reflect on the times, keeping in mind that a good story must accompany any history lesson.
+The author welcomes the reader’s comments or “messages.”
+This is your opportunity to reflect on the times, keeping in mind that a good story must accompany any history lesson.

 About the Author